Work or volunteer with us

 Action for M.E. supports the Women in Business Charter: Bristol.
 The Charter recognises and supports the work of Bristol Businesses to create workplaces that are gender equal.

-*This page has been created to inform people about potential working and volunteering opportunities with our organisation.
+*This page has been created to inform people about our organisation's potential working and volunteering opportunities.
 We do not require the services of recruitment agencies regarding recruitment.*

 Family Support Officer

 Young people with M.E. and their parents, like our client quoted above, face many challenges, from the stigma that sadly persists about this neurological condition, to securing education that meets the young person's needs.
-Working with parents and sometimes other family members, our new Family Support Officer will share practical information, provide emotional support and deliver single-issue advocacy to help navigate these challenges.
-Proven experience in delivering information, support and/or advice services is essential, alongside working knowledge of UK support systems, and a sound understanding of safeguarding children and vulnerable adults.
-You'll have excellent communication, engagement and interpersonal skills, underpinned by a empathic, non-judgemental approach, and a passion for making a positive difference as part of our busy Crisis, Advocacy and Support Service.
+Working with parents and sometimes other family members, our Family Support Officer will share practical information, provide emotional support, and deliver single-issue advocacy to help navigate these challenges.
+Proven experience in delivering information, support and/or advice services is essential, alongside working knowledge of UK support systems and a sound understanding of safeguarding children and vulnerable adults.
+You'll have excellent communication, engagement and interpersonal skills, underpinned by an empathic, non-judgemental approach, and a passion for making a positive difference as part of our busy Information and Support team.

-For more information and details on how to apply, please download our Volunteer Advocate application pack.
+For more information on the position, please download our application pack.

 - Some key services for our Young Person's Community are led by young volunteers (aged 18 and under) living with M.E.
 Some contribute to our community forum, helping users feel less isolated and more confident about making connections.
 Others write to those children and young people severely affected by M.E., without the expectation of a reply.
 Interested?
 Find our more.

-- Action for M.E.’s free regional advocacy supports adults (age 18 and over) living with M.E. in the Midlands and South West, and is delivered through a combination of paid staff and volunteer advocates.
+- Action for M.E.’s free advocacy service supports adults (age 18 and over) living with M.E., and is delivered through a combination of paid staff and volunteer advocates.
 If you're interested in becoming a volunteer advocate, we would love to hear from you.

 Pro bono support